rackerlabs/rackspace-how-to/content/rackspace-cdn/use-cdn-access-control-to-allow-your-origin.md

 ### Overview for Cloud Files CDN

-The process for Cloud Files CDN is more involved.
-With the Cloud Files CDN, you make the modifications by using the [Cloud Files Storage API](https://developer.rackspace.com/docs/cloud-files/v1/storage-api-reference/#storage-api-reference).
+The process for Cloud Files CDN is more involved, and you make the modifications by using the [Cloud Files Storage API](https://developer.rackspace.com/docs/cloud-files/v1/storage-api-reference/#storage-api-reference).
 This section shows you how to perform this task.